pedrozan/algorithms-in-javascript/README.md

 - [Merge Sort](sorting/mergeSort.js) - Sorts by dividing the collection successively in two parts, sorting the parts and merging back the sorted parts.
 This is a stable sort, use it when you need to keep equal pairs on their original order.

 - [Quick Sort](sorting/quickSort.js) - Sorts by dividing the collection in two parts and sorting each part separately.
 This is best used when you want a good average-case behavior.

+## Searching

+These are some of the algorithms you can use for searches.

+- [Sequential Search](searching/sequentialSearch.js) - The most straight forward search algorithm, runs the collection checking if the element matches the one being searched.
+Use this when the collection can only be accessed sequentially.